k0f1/configuring-linux-web-server/README.md

 ## Contributing
 We encourgae contributions to Configuring linux web server.
-Please checkout  [guidelines]() on how to proceed.
+Please checkout  [guidelines]() on how to proceed.,

 ## Licensing
 Configuring a linux web server is licenced under [GNU AGPLv3](https://choosealicense.com/licenses/agpl-3.0/)